 Set Out Who You Want in Your Will

 You should also make exceptions.
-For example, if all your named beneficiaries were to die before you, you can then donate your estate to a selected charity.
+For example, if all of the beneficiaries you name die before you, you can donate your estate to a charity of your choice.

 Explain Who Gets What

-Set out who gets what.
-Ideally, this should be done with your debts and inheritance tax already in consideration.
+In essence, you set out who gets what.
+Ideally, take into account your debts and inheritance tax before you do this.

 What if You Want to Update Your Will?

-Official updates to a will are known as codicils.
+Codicils are official updates to a will.
 If the changes you want to make are complicated, however, it is best to create a new will.
 Generally speaking, you should update or at least check over your will every five or so years.
 If a significant change in your life has happened (like a grandchild), then update as soon as possible.

 You will also want to make sure your will is legal and valid.
-Generally speaking, it must be done in sound mind, when you are over 18, and be done in the presence of two witnesses who are not named in your will.
-Your witnesses, or their spouses, should not be beneficiaries.
+Generally speaking, ensure you’re of a sound mind; over the age of 18, and do it in the presence of two witnesses who are not beneficiaries of your will.

 When You Should Get Expert Advice

-If your estate is complicated, is it best to contact The Inheritance Experts?
+If your estate has multiple complications to sort out, it’s wise to contact The Inheritance Experts.
 Not only will this make your Last Will and Testament more explicit, but it also helps deal with complicated estates (perhaps you own a summer property in another country).